avanwouwe/citadel-browser-agent/doc/configuration.md

           "yourcompany.io",
           "yourcompany.net"
         ]
+        "applications": [
+            "www.your-crm.com",
+            "www.your-hris.com"
+        ]
     }
     ...
 ```

+When overriding default settings the following rules are used:
+* new attributes with values (number, string, boolean) : attribute is added
+* new attributes with values : value of attribute is replaced
+* existing attributes with objects or arrays : attributes are merged hierarchically, using the above rules

 ## exceptions
 You can override the global configuration for specific domains.
 This is possible for the following configuration elements: